extdevil/Hospital-Management-System/README.md

 # Hospital-Management-System
-A school project for managing hospital data like Patient info etc...
+This very basic program written in java allows you to manage hospital patients data